Local art and hand-drawn maps

 I made it one and a half semesters through college, dropping out to start a bmx bicycle company at age 19.
-Summer camp employment in the Santa Cruz Mountains, missions trips to Mexicali, screen printing classes and a different car every year, my twenties were a wide mix of almost-successes and colorful adventures, but no regrets.
+Summer camp employment in the Santa Cruz Mountains, missions trips to Mexicali, screen printing classes and a different car nearly every year, my twenties were a wide mix of almost-successes and lots of lessons learned.

 In 1999 I made a simple but important journey - saving up and flying to Indiana to purchase and return home in a 1966 chrysler convertible.
 I knew I needed to buckle down and get my life together, but I also realized I needed to enjoy the present, and the convertible was the perfect choice.
 It's since been featured on television and in films like Catch Me If You Can, and is a constant reminder to me every time the top goes down to slow down and enjoy the ride.

 In 2001 I would return to college, working full time and taking night classes to finally graduate in 2003 from BIOLA University with a bachelor's degree in business and organizational leadership.

-Until 2008 I had a mostly normal life, enjoying the fruits of a good job, summer house parties, traveling abroad, buying a new car, and finally filming a movie, Dill, California.
+Until 2008 I had a mostly normal life, enjoying the fruits of a good job, summer house parties, traveling abroad, buying a new car, and even filming a movie, Dill, California.
 I knew however, that if I wanted to write or direct films I'd better dive in sooner than later so I left my stable but predictable life and headed back to Hollywood, for the third time.